 We can always use more storage and more counterspace right?
-How about building a dedicated pantry cabinet that doubles as more counterspace?
-Today I’m sharing this freestanding kitchen pantry cabinet with free plans.
+How about building a dedicated kitchen pantry cabinet that doubles as more counter space?
+Today I’m sharing this DIY freestanding pantry cabinet with free plans.

 A DIY tutorial to build a freestanding kitchen pantry cabinet with free plans.
 Make your kitchen functional with accessible storage and more counter space!

 I’ve partnered with Build Something to bring you step by step plans so you can build this freestanding pantry cabinet.
 Build Something is full of project plans by space and type so you can find inspiration for nearly any room in your home.
 Before you head over there to check out the plans for this pantry cabinet be sure to read through my building tips below.

 With the doors closed you would hardly suspect this cabinet is full of food storage!
 And it’s not meant for just the kitchen, you could use it in your office, craft room or work space too.

 The doors are plenty deep at 7 1/4″ for multiple cans and boxes.
 I opted to not paint the interior because I think food always looks more enticing and easier to find against a neutral background.
 The exterior is painted in Benjamin Moore polo blue advance satin.